Latitude: 34 N (grown at Lat. 31 N)

 Appearance: the buds present themselves as being compact and of a darker type of green

-Sweet smoke.
-Aromas of mint and wood.
-Smooth smoke that doesn’t scrape/scratch the throat.
+Aromas of mint, wood. and spicy/pepper.
+Smooth smoke that doesn’t scratch the throat.
 It’s a thick smoke and hits you immediately.
 It’s a mental high of quiet but euphoric proportions, uplifting, energizing.
 It’s a silent bomb.
 It lasts for a good two or more hours.
-It hits very quickly at the beginning and then slowly wears off without making you feel tired.
+It hits very quickly and at the beginning it’s all in the head, and then slowly wears off without making you feel super tired, on the contrary makes you go inside and ground yourself.

 These plants have adapted to this kind of climate and can withstand periods of drought.
 They are very adaptable plants and perform well even in colder climates as well as humid climates at latitude 22 where they’ve been grown for 2 years in a row now performing well, this is due to the shorter flowering time they require.